 How can I prepare?

 BEE 5330 is a course offered to seniors in the spring where students review for the FE Exam.
 NCEES offers practice exam materials for purchase on their Exam Preparation Materials webpage.
 The FE Reference Handbook is also available for free download on the NCEES website.
 Familiarizing yourself with the Reference Handbook by reviewing equations and using it while studying is recommended because doing so will allow you to easily utilize it during the exam.
 Practice using keywords to search the handbook for appropriate equations.
 Also, practice using your NCEES-approved calculator for easy usage during the exam.

 There are many other study materials available online.
 Review manuals such as Lindeburg are available for purchase.
 Prioritize your studying according to your exam’s specifications.

 You will have the option to flag questions while taking the exam.
 Flag questions you are unsure on and make an educated guess.
 This will allow you to return to difficult questions later if you have time but also ensures that you’ve answered all the questions if you run out of time.

-NCEES tells you exactly what material will be covered on the test, and how many questions you can expect on each topic - specifications for each discipline can be found here.
+NCEES tells you exactly what material will be covered on the test, and how many questions you can expect on each topic.
+Specifications for each discipline.
 You can use this to choose what topics to prioritize when studying.